Law students say they don't get mental health treatment for fear it will keep them from becoming lawyers. Some states are trying to change that - KTVZ

 The discussion around the bar application comes as the larger legal profession is having similar conversations about how it regards mental health.

-Mental health advocate and lawyer Marc Goldstein said that stigma follows students into their law career.
+Mental health advocate and partner at law firm Reed Smith LLP Mark Goldstein said that stigma follows students into their law career.
 When he considered getting help for his mental health, he remembers reading an article by a recruiter that said an attorney feeling burn out shouldn’t tell anyone or “your career prospects might implode.”

 It is a problem law firms are starting to address.